Golden Grace Kitchen

 This fire roasted salsa is full of classic Mexican flavor in every bite, and it's so easy to make.
 Roasted tomatoes, onions, bell, sweet, and jalapeno peppers, cilantro, and zesty spices create a salsa perfect for dipping or as a topping on your favorite Mexican and Tex-Mex foods.

-Pico de Gallo and salsa recipes are two staples of Mexican cooking that can't ever be overlooked.
+Pico de Gallo and Mexican Corn Salsa with Chicken recipes are two staples of Mexican cooking that can't ever be overlooked.
 Their sweet, spicy, and vegetal flavors add depth and interest to any meal, whether they're used as a dip or a topping.
 This fire roasted salsa recipe delivers all that and more in a quick and easy recipe that takes almost no time at all.

 Jump to: